-The Corvair, though, got a tick in the box marked 'technical innovation'.
-It featured a rear-mounted flat-six engine.
-Suspension was fully independent.
-Several versions of the Corvair were released throughout the '60s.
-There was a sporty coupé, a convertible, and even a turbo-charged model.
-At its most potent, it produced 180bhp.
-That gave a top speed of 105mph.
+Certainly, though, the Corvair got a tick in the box marked technical innovation.
+For a start, it featured a rear-mounted flat-six engine.
+Also, its suspension was fully independent.
+Throughout the Sixties, several versions of the Corvair were released.
+As well as a sporty coupé and stylish convertible, there was a turbo-charged model.
+The latter produced 180bhp.
+Which gave a top speed of 105mph.

-The Corvair was designed to take on cheap European cars flooding the US at the time.
-It was marketed as 'compact' - though that was more by American than European metrics.
-Certainly - in terms of styling - the Corvair's restrained lines were cut from a more European cloth than many of its American siblings.
-It went on to influence the Hillman Imp and NSU Prinz.
+Chevrolet designed the Corvair to take the fight to cheap European cars, flooding into US showrooms, at the time.
+It was marketed as \’compact\’ – though that was more by American than European metrics.
 Size-wise, it was similar to the British-made Ford Zephyr.
-Chevrolet went so far as to dub the coupé the 'Monza'.
-More than 1,000,000 Corvairs were built.
-Sadly, those misgivings about the car's handling never subsided.
-As a result, '64's Ford Mustang galloped on ahead.
-The Chevrolet Corvair, though, had blazed a neat and tidy trail for European-style sophistication.
+Styling-wise, though, the Corvair\’s restrained lines were cut from distinctly European cloth.
+More so than most of its American siblings, anyway.
+Indeed, Chevrolet went so far as to dub the coupé version, the Monza.
+And, the Corvair would go on to influence the Hillman Imp and NSU Prinz.
+Over a million Corvairs were built.
+It should have been more.
+Those misgivings about handling never quite subsided.
+As a result, \’64\’s Ford Mustang galloped ahead, in sales terms.
+So far as American automobiles were concerned, however, the Chevrolet Corvair blazed a perfectly-formed trail for European-style sophistication.